amaurybsouza/portfolio/README.md

 - Apr 14, 2022: [terraform-aws-ec2-ansible-deploy](https://github.com/Terraform-Tutorials/terraform-aws-ec2-ansible-deploy)
 - Apr 20, 2022: [terraform-local-exec-outputting](https://github.com/Terraform-Tutorials/terraform-local-exec-outputting)
 - Feb 14, 2022: [terraform-module-aws-ec2](https://github.com/Terraform-Tutorials/terraform-module-aws-ec2)

-## Open-source contributions
-I have several of my personal projects in GitHub, approaching different tools and approches like Linux, Terraform, Ansible, K8s, Devops, GitOps.
-Feel free to help me collaborating with this projects.
-- https://trilha.info - Since June/2022, more than 20k people have accessed Trilha Info for free as a study support tool.
-- [devops-exercises](https://github.com/bregman-arie/devops-exercises) - Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes.
-- [devops-cheatsheet](https://github.com/amaurybsouza/devops-cheatsheet) - cheatsheet helps you with the most commonly and used commands for easy reference.
-- [eventos-tech-brasil](https://github.com/Abacatinhos/eventos-tech-brasil) - List of tech events happening in Brazil.
-- [descomplicando-helm](https://github.com/badtuxx/DescomplicandoHelm) - simplify the usage of Helm and facilitate the understanding of the Helm Charts.

 ## Previous work
 Previously, I have worked at [IBM](https://www.ibm.com/br-pt) as a Senior Linux Systems Administrator, improving the IT infrastructure and services for our customers by using advanced DevOps tools setting up infrastructure tools (i.e. Ansible, Kubernetes, Docker, Git, Dockerfiles, Linux, Shell Script), creating and maintaining IT documentation and other assets on several environments.